dkleftogi/cfDNA_AnalysisPipeline/README.md

 - cfDNA data de-duplication using UMIs
 - sensitive detection of SNVs using VarDict and duplexCaller
 - annotation of variants using VEP
-- evaluation of fragmentation profiles of cfDNA
+- evaluation of fragmentation profiles of cfDNA (NEW)

 ## Publication